Weakened typhoon set to make second landfall in Philippines

 The official death toll rose to 540 people and nearly 850 are still missing, mostly in the Mindanao provinces of Compostela Valley and Davao Oriental.
 More than 1,000 were injured and about 370,000 are in temporary shelter areas.

 "They have neglected us," farmer Cresencia Blanco, 57, told Reuters.
-Blanco said she and her neighbors around Osmena town in Compostela Valley had lost their homes and crops.
+Blanco said she and her neighbours around Osmena town in Compostela Valley had lost their homes and crops.

 "They are focused on New Bataan," she said, referring to another town in the valley.
 "Since the typhoon struck, we only got a total of four kilos of rice, that's all."